Why we care

 Benefits of our work

-This work will identify specific ocean acidification monitoring and support needs by Kodiak Tribes,.
+This work will identify specific ocean acidification monitoring and support needs by Kodiak tribes and develop a long-term monitoring strategy.
 Additionally, it supports the career development of a fellow and increase capacity in the region.
-Check out this brief ocean acidification and monitoring guide for Kodiak communities.
+The fellow also Check out this brief ocean acidification and monitoring guide for Kodiak communities.

 Meet Jake Cohen